vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ![IMAGE](/images/mdo-anti-phishing-policies/mdo-anti-phishing-policies-1.png)

-- As you can see in the screenshot above, the original email is attached as an .eml, which may contain suspicious content or links to AitM phishing sites.
+- As you can see in the screenshot above, the original email is attached as an .eml, which may contain suspicious content and links to AitM phishing sites.

 ![IMAGE](/images/mdo-anti-phishing-policies/mdo-anti-phishing-policies-2.png)